difuse-dartmouth/ENVS3_21S/README.md

 This repo contains data and code for a web app designed for the visualization and analysis of geospatial data for the ENVS3 course.

 ### Folder Structure
-* Module Data: contains .csv files with the raw parish-level data used in the assignment.
+* <u>Module Data:</u> contains .csv files with the raw parish-level data used in the assignment.
 The current versions of the applications use parish_data_v6.csv
   * The git_shapefiles subfolder contains .geojson files used for the map visualizations.
 The current versions of the applications use parish_data_v6.json
 * Module Applications contains the following subfolders:
   * Colab Notebook: contains a single .ipynb file for the Colab Notebook application.
 This was used as a mockup for the standalone Netlify web application.